-There is one rifle sling that we recommend.
-It is the Safari Sling (scroll down for illustration on right side of this page).
+There is only one rifle sling that we use and highly recommend.
+It is the Safari Sling!
 I don't know why most people still sling their rifle over their shoulders where it takes so much movement to bring it up for a shot.

 These Safari Slings allow a hunter to carry a rifle at-the-ready very comfortably.
 They make great additions to your elk hunting gear list.
 You may not appreciate these until you use them for the first time.
-They are the best kept secret in our opinion and an integral part of our elk hunting gear!
+They are an integral part of our elk hunting gear!
 I also use it to carry my rifle on my back while riding a mountain bike.

 Here's a true story from a hunter that decided to make a Safari Sling part of his hunting gear: "We were hiking back to his truck for lunch...
 We saw a big bull with a huge rack coming out of the woods.
 Guess where our rifles were?
 On our shoulders.
 By the time we got our rifles off our shoulders that bull was back in the woods, lickety split.
 What a missed opportunity, just because we didn't have our rifles in a ready position.
 Another hunter we talked to that morning had a big bull come by near him.
 But guess what?
 He had put his rifle down on the ground so he could take a p---!"